Stella-Technologies/CyberDataSchema_StorageSolutions/README.md

 ## Contact

-For any further queries or discussions, please contact us via the issues section on GitHub, or send us an email at support@stellatechnologies.com.
+For any further queries or discussions, please contact us via the issues section on GitHub, or send us an email at support@stellatechnologies.space.